Micro Master's Degree in Managing Employment Relations and Employment Law

 Level 7 is equivalent to Master's level

-The aim of this unit is to develop learners’ understanding of the key principles that underpin Managing Employment Relations.
-The learners will develop understanding of employee relation & Employment Law and their purpose, specifically focusing on recruitment and selection legislation and the employment protection provided for different types of organisation.
+This unit aims to develop learners’ understanding of the fundamental principles underpinning Managing Employment Relations.
+The learners will develop knowledge of employee relation and employment Law and their purpose, explicitly focusing on recruitment and selection legislation and the employment protection provided for different types of organizations.

 Programs in details